-Singapore and Malaysia’s foreign ministers met on Jan 8 to discuss this mess; Malaysia agreed to cancel the restricted airspace they imposed, and in return Singapore agreed to suspend the ILS procedures.
+Singapore and Malaysia’s foreign ministers have met multiple times this year to discuss the issue, eventually resulting in Malaysia agreeing to cancel the restricted airspace they imposed, and in return Singapore agreeing to abandon the ILS procedures.

-The two countries have been locked in a wider ongoing dispute over airspace sovereignty, with Malaysia saying it wants to take back airspace delegated to Singapore under an agreement in 1974.
-But with the recent turn of events at Seletar, there is now a tangible impact to flight operations.
+Discussions are set to continue regarding a wider ongoing dispute over airspace sovereignty, with Malaysia saying it wants to take back airspace delegated to Singapore under an agreement in 1974.

-In other news: The night curfew at Seletar is going ahead as planned.
-Authorities have now published AIP SUP 86/2018 which confirms that with effect from 1st Jan 2019, the airport will be closed to all flights (except medevac and emergency diverts) nightly from 22-07 local time.
+In other news: The night curfew at Seletar is now in effect.
+AIP SUP 86/2018 confirms that with effect from 1st Jan 2019, the airport will be closed to all flights (except medevac and emergency diverts) nightly from 22-07 local time.